Hurricane Nate to Menace Gulf Coast? Here's the Storm Explained.

+After making landfall twice on the Gulf Coast as a Category 1 hurricane, Nate weakened to a tropical depression and began moving inland across the U.S. South Sunday.
+The storm caused flooding and knocked out power to more than 100,000 people in Mississippi and Alabama, but no deaths or serious damage were reported in the region.

-While parts of North America and the Caribbean continue to reel in the wake of a devastating 2017 Atlantic hurricane season—punctuated by deadly storms like Maria, Irma, and Harvey—meteorologists warn that a new threat is brewing.
+Parts of North America and the Caribbean are still reeling the wake of a devastating 2017 Atlantic hurricane season—punctuated by deadly storms like Maria, Irma, and Harvey.

-Tropical Storm Nate is likely to strengthen to Hurricane Nate over the next few days, and it may be heading for the northern U.S. Gulf Coast.
 Here's what you need to know about Hurricane Nate 2017 and other potentially powerful storms:

 NATE'S PATH

-Now near the Atlantic coast of Nicaragua, Tropical Depression 19 became Tropical Storm Nate Thursday.
-"Nate will move northward over the central Gulf of Mexico on Saturday and make landfall along the U.S. upper Gulf coast on Sunday," AccuWeather reported Thursday.
+Tropical Depression 19 became Tropical Storm Nate Thursday, when it savaged parts of Nicaragua, Costa Rica, and Honduras, killing at least 22 people there.
+As of Friday afternoon, the storm was barreling toward Mexico's Yucatan peninsula.

+Nate made landfall in southeastern Louisiana before making a second landfall near Biloxi, Mississippi, overnight Sunday.
+Both states declared emergencies, and residents of some low-lying areas were ordered to evacuate.

-Nate is predicted to make landfall somewhere between the Florida Panhandle and southeastern Louisiana, before barreling inland.
-That means it's likely to miss the areas most hard-hit by other recent hurricanes, from Puerto Rico to Houston.
-Still, there could be substantial damage and risk to life, if the storm continues to strengthen.
+The storm missed areas most hard-hit by other recent hurricanes, from Puerto Rico to Houston.
+It was expected to produce heavy rains and possibly tornadoes as it moved northeast Sunday.
 (Read about how to survive in a natural disaster.)

 ROLE OF WARMER WATER

-Note: This story was first published on October 5 and updated on October 8.